 Advanced Heart Failure and Transplant Cardiology

-The University of Texas Southwestern Medical Center (UTSW) offers a one-year, ACGME accredited, clinical fellowship in Advanced Heart Failure and Transplant Cardiology.
+The University of Texas Southwestern Medical Center (UTSW) is pleased to offer a one-year, ACGME-accredited, clinical fellowship in Advanced Heart Failure and Transplant Cardiology.

-Our fellows receive specialized training in the pathophysiology and management of advanced cardiac disease, including end-stage heart failure, mechanical circulatory support, and cardiac transplantation.
-They benefit from UTSW’s reputation as a regional and national referral center.
-Our fellows’ training is further enhanced by their ability to learn from diverse patient populations at our 600-bed quaternary-care academic medical center as well as at Parkland Hospital, our affiliated 1000-bed public hospital.
+Our fellows benefit from UTSW’s reputation as a regional and national referral center.
+Our Advanced Heart Failure program was “Highly Ranked” by U.S. News and World Report each of the last several years, the highest designation that this periodical assigns to our field.
+Fellows receive specialized training in the pathophysiology and management of advanced cardiac disease, including end-stage heart failure, mechanical circulatory support, and cardiac transplantation.
+This is further enhanced by their ability to care for diverse patient populations, both at our namesake 800-bed quaternary-care academic medical center, as well as at Parkland Hospital, our affiliated 1000-bed public hospital.

-Through working with the eight heart failure specialists within the Division of Cardiology, our fellows become proficient in:
+Working alongside the twelve heart failure specialists within the Division of Cardiology, our fellows become proficient in:

 - The clinical evaluation of patients with advanced heart failure, including evidence-based inpatient and outpatient management strategies.